xtdb/xtdb/docs/mvp.md

 ### What can CRUX currently do?

 CRUX can be used either as a library, usually together with Kafka, or over HTTP.
-CRUX supports 4 write operations and a Datalog query interface for reads.
+CRUX supports four write operations and a Datalog query interface for reads.
 There's additionally a way to get the history of an entity, or a document as of a specific version.